Fraudulent Transfers, Civil Conspiracy, Uniform Fraudulent Transfer Act

-What is Fraudulent Conveyance?
+What are Fraudulent Transfers?
 What is Civil Conspiracy?
 What is the Uniform Fraudulent Act state regarding LLC and creditor claims?
 Discuss the Single Member LLC within the context of owning public shares in a stock and its role in asset protection.

 “…(a) a transfer made or obligation incurred by a debtor is fraudulent as to a creditor whether the creditor’s claim arose before or after the transfer was made or the obligation was incurred, if the debtor made the transfer or incurred the obligation: (1) with actual intent to hinder, delay, or defraud any creditor of the debtor…”

 Watch the video on 'Fraudulent Transfers, Civil Conspiracy, Uniform Fraudulent Transfer Act'

 Fraudulent conveyance has to do with transferring assets at less than the “fair cash value” thereby defrauding a potential creditor or the intentional divesting of assets which become unavailable for satisfaction of the creditor’s claims.
 Fair cash value means cash or near cash value at the time of transfer, not the price you paid for the asset.